-In connection with its engagement by the Committee, during 2014 the Committee consulted with PM&P regarding the Company's annual incentive plan design and administration and a comprehensive market analysis of the Company's compensation levels for each Named Executive Officer.
+In connection with its engagement by the Committee, during 2015 the Committee consulted with PM&P regarding the Company's annual incentive plan design and administration and also the comprehensive analysis done by PM&P regarding market trends and the executive compensation survey data provided by Equilar, as described below.
 In 2013, the Committee engaged PM&P to provide the Committee with detailed analysis and recommendations on the structure of the Company's annual incentive plan in terms of design, metrics, and payout opportunities.
-In 2014, the Committee continued to optimize the annual incentive plan for 2014 based on a number of factors, including PM&P's 2013 recommendations, market trends in the Company's industry and general economic conditions.
+In 2014 and 2015, the Committee continued to refine the annual incentive plan based on a number of factors, including PM&P's recommendations, market trends in the Company's industry and general economic conditions.